35. Application exercise: version 15

 action = params[1]

-# change view - just set the status code
+# view change - just a status code to set

 The [AfficherVueListeSimulationsController] controller executes the ASV action [/afficher-vue-liste-simulations]: